wormhole-foundation/example-token-bridge-relayer/DESIGN.md

 7. Determines if the relayer sent enough native assets to perform a swap (if requested by the user)
 8. Sends the remaining tokens (and native assets) to the recipient
 9. Sends swap proceeds to the off-chain relayer, and refunds any excess native assets
+10. Pays the off-chain relayer a fee for facilitating the transfer and swap

+## Solana Design

+Given Solana's architecture, the design for the `TokenBridgeRelayer` smart contract is slightly different when compared with the Sui and EVM contracts.

+#### Native Swaps

+Solana does not allow the transaction `payer` (the off-chain relayer) to specify an amount of lamports (native asset) to pass to the contract during execution.
+To bypass this, the Solana `TokenBridgeRelayer` contract directly transfers lamports from the `payer` to the `recipient` when performing a native asset swap.
+This does change the trust assumptions between the off-chain relayer and the Solana contract, since the contract directly determines how many lamports to deduct from the off-chain relayer's account.
+However, the Solana contract will never deduct more than the `max_native_swap_amount`.

+#### Relayer Fees for SOL Transfers

+Instead of paying the `fee_recipient` a `relayer_fee` when completing a transfer for native SOL, the `payer` will receive the `relayer_fee`.
+The Wormhole Token Bridge releases WSOL when completing a native transfer on Solana, which is not the desired asset for users.
+Instead, this contract unwraps the WSOL by closing the WSOL account and transfers the lamports to the `payer`.
+The contract then transfers the intended amount of lamports from the `payer` account to the `recipient` account.
+This design reduces the need for a temporary system account for warehousing the SOL after closing the WSOL account.
+It also doesn't require the `fee_recipient` to sign the transaction.

+#### Native vs. Wrapped

+There are separate instruction handlers for handling inbound and outbound transfers of native (tokens created on Solana) and wrapped (Wormhole-wrapped) tokens.

 ## Future Considerations